The Memoirs of Sherlock Holmes by Sir Arthur Conan Doyle,1894 [https://www.flickr.com/photos/britishlibrary/11305701564]

 If this were a cookbook, the recipe for dynamic network analysis we will be following in the rest of the posts in this series starts as follows:

-- PURPOSE: begin by stating a well-defined research purpose.
+- PROBLEM: begin by stating a well-defined research purpose.

 - HYPOTHESIS: given what is known or may be plausibly assumed, map out what could be “the permissible relationships among the factors as a set of verifiable propositions.”